top of page

 When can we sing this song?

-"After witnessing many uncomfortable 'tick a box' acknowledgements where people stumbled their way through, I wondered if, when delivering an acknowledgement of country, a song would more authentically connect people with their own hearts and with the hearts of their audience.
-After all, music connects us all.
-This is when The Acknowledgement Song came through, and after seeking and acting on Elders' advice, I first sang the song on Whadjuk Noongar country in 2018.
-Since then it has been sung across the continent, across the globe and now has a life of its own." ~Jemma King
+Jemma King is a non-Indigenous woman, born on Whadjuk country in Perth, Western Australia.
+With a profound respect for First Peoples country and culture, Jemma wrote this song.
+Always was, always will be.
+"After listening to many acknowledgements, where well-meaning but nervous people stumbled their way through, I wondered if a song could authentically connect people with their own hearts, and with the hearts of listeners.
+After all, music connects all peoples.
+In 2018, The Acknowledgement Song came through me.
+I consulted Elders and after acting on their advice, I sang the song for the first time on Whadjuk Noongar country of the Bibbulmun nation.
+Since then it has been sung by people of all ages, across the continent and around the globe.
+The Acknowledgement Song now has an entire life of its own."